 how to sell different items

+You might be thinking: can I make money through eBay?
+And the answer is yes.
 You can make money on eBay with all sorts of items.
 Big, small even broken stuff can sell.

 - If something is beyond repair – think about selling its parts, they could be useful to someone.
-As with laptops, guitars, iPhones and other items, you can sell the whole thing but just let buyers know they’re broken and are there ‘for parts’.
+As with laptops, guitars, iPhones and other items, you can sell the whole thing, but just let buyers know they’re broken and are there ‘for parts’.

 - Toys from your childhood or old magazines may be worth a lot to a collector.
 If you’re not sure check to see if there are similar items already listed.
 Some Ladybird books are valuable, for example, but others only go for pennies as you can see in this article on how to make money from Ladybird book collections